innocent6666/cse15l-lab-reports/lab1.md

-The next step would be to install git at [Download git](https://gitforwindows.org/) Open a new terminal in VS Code and type in **$ ssh acountName@ieng6.ucsd.edu**, replace "accountName" with your acount that starts with "cse15l."
+The next step would be to install git at [Download git](https://gitforwindows.org/) Open a new terminal in VS Code and type in **$ ssh accountName@ieng6.ucsd.edu**, replace "accountName" with your acount that starts with "cse15l."
 Type in "yes" to any question that potentially pops up.
-Then, enter the password you created for yourself to complete login.
+Finally, enter the password you created for your sccount to complete login.

-Your terminal should look similar to this screenshot after logged in.
+Your terminal should look similar to the picture below after logged in.

 ![Image](Screenshot2.png)